tatsumonkman47/workshop2025/README.md

 - **Agenda and Information**: Access the master Google Sheet pinned in the `#workshop2025` Slack channel for the agenda, key links, and essential details.
 - **Useful Links**: Explore the "Bookmarks" folder in the Google Sheet for additional resources.

-## Enter the Realm, Become a Knight
+## The Hacker's Game - Enter the Realm, Become a Knight

 Embark on a noble quest to prepare for the NASA Ocean AI Workshop 2025 Hackathon!
 This guide leads you through essential steps to join the community and uncover vital resources.
 Each step earns **1 point**—collect all **5 points** to be knighted and ready for the workshop!